saycel/black-rock-forest-store-and-forward/docs/grafana.md

 ![Grafana Step 9](./images/Grafana-9.jpg "Edit panel")

 #### Step 11:
 Save your work by pressing the disk icon on the top right.
+When you save youcan add a note to your save, much like github you add a not after you make an update.

 ![Grafana Step 11](./images/Grafana-11.jpg "Edit panel")